Members of the public are able to instruct barristers under the Bar’s Public Access scheme without first instructing a solicitor.

 Public Access barristers do what barristers always do: provide specialist legal advice, draft legal documents including documents needed during litigation, and provide specialist representation and advocacy before Courts and other Tribunals.
-You can be advised and guided through the legal process by the barrister rather than by a solicitor and the barrister.
-You can also seek advice about setting up a business, drafting employment and other contracts, with the aim of avoiding or reducing disputes in the future.
+You can be advised and guided through the legal process by the barrister alone, rather than by both a solicitor and a barrister.
+You can also seek advice about setting up a business, drafting employment and other contracts, with the aim of avoiding or reducing the risk of disputes in the future.

 If you are a member of the public, the Bar Standards Board’s Public Access Guidance for Lay Clients is available here.
 This will help you to understand how the Public Access scheme works, and explains how you can use it to instruct barristers directly.

 If you are considering instructing a barrister at Tanfield Chambers, please complete the following form.
 If the matter is very urgent please telephone our Direct Access Manager on 020 7421 5300.

 Fee arrangements for barristers at Tanfield vary depending on the area of practice, the seniority of the barrister and the complexity and value of your case.

 Tanfield is committed to complete transparency in relation to fees, which can be arranged on a fixed fee basis, an hourly rate basis, a conditional fee agreement, a part-conditional fee agreement.

 Please inform us if you are entitled (or may be entitled) to public funding or insurance cover to pay for your case, because this may affect whether a barrister can accept your instructions on a Public Access basis.